NotCoffee418/KuberaManager/Documentation/Adding-Scenarios.md

 # Adding Scenarios
 This is a quick explanation on how to define scenarios in KuberaManager so that they can be randomly selected as a moneymaker or used as a requirement.
 ### tl;dr:
-1. Create scenario in `C` function of the correct [Assigner](https://github.com/NotCoffee418/KuberaManager/tree/main/KuberaManager/Logic/ScenarioLogic/Scenarios/Assigners).
+1. Create scenario in the `All*Scenarios` property of the correct [Assigner](https://github.com/NotCoffee418/KuberaManager/tree/main/KuberaManager/Logic/ScenarioLogic/Scenarios/Assigners).
 2. (Quests only) Add a [CompletionDataDefinition](https://github.com/NotCoffee418/KuberaManager/blob/main/KuberaManager/Models/Data/CompletionDataDefinition.cs) for the quest.
 3. Specify additional [requirements](https://github.com/NotCoffee418/KuberaManager/blob/main/Documentation/Scenario-Requirements.md) if needed.